-Motorvation Bedford Motorvation Northampton Tue, 25 Apr 2023 12:53:28 +0000 en-GB hourly 1 https://wordpress.org/?v=6.6.1 /wp-content/uploads/sites/106/2021/11/cropped-trustmygarage-32x32.png Motorvation Bedford 32 32 Coronavirus 6 Month MOT Extension /2023/04/21/coronavirus-6-month-mot-extension/ Fri, 21 Apr 2023 15:49:41 +0000 /?p=1911
+Motorvation Bedford / Motorvation Northampton Tue, 25 Apr 2023 12:53:28 +0000 en-GB hourly 1 https://wordpress.org/?v=6.6.2 /wp-content/uploads/sites/106/2021/11/cropped-trustmygarage-32x32.png Motorvation Bedford / 32 32 Coronavirus 6 Month MOT Extension /2023/04/21/coronavirus-6-month-mot-extension/ Fri, 21 Apr 2023 15:49:41 +0000 /?p=1911 UPDATE: The 6 Month Extension is due to end on 1st August 2020, if your MOT is due on or after this date, you need to have your MOT as usual To help prevent the spread of Covid-19, car, van and motorcycle MOT expiry dates will be extended by 6 months if it’s due on […]

 UPDATE: The 6 Month Extension is due to end on 1st August 2020, if your MOT is due on or after this date, you need to have your MOT as usual